a7vinx/liinux/README.md

+# Liinux #
-# A small linux rootkit works on kernel 4.0.X #
+A small linux rootkit works on kernel 4.0.X.

 ## About ##
 ### liinux_vfs.c ###